chmod222/nimrodot/README.md

 Be aware that this is not yet usable for actual development unless you are prepared to live with a very much moving target until all the pieces have fallen into place.

+Building it requires Nim 2.0 RC because by the time this project is far along enough to be used, Nim 2.0 should be released.

 ## Status:
   - [x] Library initialization / deinitialization hooks